boykotpenguen/Boykot-Penguen/README_EN.md

 ## Usage

-Since it has not yet been added to Firefox and Chrome's own extension pages, manual installation is required.
+You can add it to your browser from their store pages for Firefox and Edge.
+Since it has not yet been added to Chrome's own extension pages, manual installation is required.
 You can download the compiled version from the Releases section or clone the project and compile the project yourself by following the [Installation](#installation) section.
 To add it to the browser, see the [browser](#add-to-browser) section.

 ### Managing Lists